-Looking closely he could see the police car, partially blocked by trees, parked up against the east wall above the road.
-He pulled off behind a thicket as silently as possible and scurried up the hammock hill behind until he was pressed against the upper wall.
+Training his eyes more closely he could see the police car, partially hidden by trees, parked up against the east wall above the road.
+He pulled off behind a thicket as silently as possible and scurried up the hummock and pressed himself against the upper wall.
 From there he could see down into the ruins.